jroesch-droid/jroesch-droid/README.md

 I'm Jordan, a senior student at Vassar College pursuing a degree in Mathematics and Statistics with a minor in Computer Science and Data Science.

-I will be pursuing my master's in Data Science and Statistics at SDSU once I am done at Vassar.
+I will be pursuing my master's in Data Science and Statistics at SDSU once I am done at Vassar College.

-I currently work on a Bayesian predictor model for sports betting
+I currently work on small projects in my free time.

 ------------------------------------------------------------

 # Tools and Techniques

-I currently am using JAGS
+R, Python, SQL, Java, C, Ocaml

 <!--
 **jroesch-droid/jroesch-droid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.